gottacatchenall/dissertation/outline.md

 ### Intro

 - Why do we need software to simulate metacommunity dynamics?
 - Why are dynamics fundamental to ecology?
-The encode mechanism
+They encode mechanism
 - Here we provide examples in how this software can be used to understand species interaction across space and time